chirag-w/QSim/README.md

 - Measure all qubits in the circuit.

 ### Compilation instructions:

+- To compile "filename.cpp": The file should either be in the same directory as the source code, or the include path for the source code should be specified .

 - Let's say we want to compile a file "EPR.cpp".
 Run the following command:
     - In Linux: